Seattle and Tacoma ports ask governor for help with protective equipment and supplies to slow spread of coronavirus

 The governor’s office is also developing guidelines in the case of a coronavirus outbreak within essential industries, but, Berger said, “to be honest, there are no clear guidelines.”

 After learning about the infection of the Terminal 18 worker, SSA Marine sanitized the machine shop where the employee worked.
-The company is providing hand sanitizer to all employees, has asked foremen to address the virus in their regular pre-shift safety talk, and has changed how it assigns longshore workers’ shifts to minimize close contact between workers.
+The company is providing hand sanitizer to all employees, has asked foremen to address the virus in their regular pre-shift safety talks, and has changed how it assigns longshore workers’ shifts to minimize close contact between workers.

-When a dock worker in Houston tested positive for the novel coronavirus last week, the Port of Houston suspended all operations at two terminals for nearly two days — raising questions about whether the Northwest Seaport Alliance (NWSA) ought to have done the same.
+When a dock worker in Houston tested positive for the coronavirus last week, the Port of Houston suspended all operations at two terminals for nearly two days — raising questions about whether the Northwest Seaport Alliance (NWSA) ought to have done the same.

-The decision whether to close a terminal is made by the terminal operator, NWSA CEO John Wolfe said in a Monday press briefing.
+The decision whether to close a terminal is made by the terminal operator, Wolfe said.
 And what happened in Houston was very different than what happened at Terminal 18, according to SSA Marine’s Watters.

 “Houston had a live case on their terminal and as we understand, the person in question had extensive circulation around the terminal with both people and equipment,” Watters wrote in an email.
 “At T-18 the mechanic in question was working alone, repairing a piece of equipment and was only on site for a short period of time.
 He was not confirmed to have the virus until much later.”